 © travel-magazine TV 2017 - 2020

-This region is covered with Roman remains, including an amphitheatre in Arles, a theatre in Orange, many bridges, including a very beautiful one near Bonniuex, and even whole towns near St-Rémy de Provençe and Vaison-la-Romaine.
-It is a large number in a collection of prehistoric sites, medieval abbeys, elegant churches and art deco houses.
+This region is littered with Roman legacies, including an amphitheatre in Arles, a theatre in Orange, many bridges, including a very beautiful one near Bonniuex, and even entire towns near St-Rémy de Provençe and Vaison-la-Romaine.
+It is a big number in a collection of prehistoric sites, medieval abbeys, elegant churches and art deco houses.
 And so Provençe begins to feel like a living history book.

-Not only the landscape of Provençe has attracted legendary painters, such as van Gogh, Cézanne and Picasso, with their hilly lavender fields, rustic villages on the hilltops, it was the light that Matisse described as «soft and tender and yet brilliant».
-Whether you look over the glittering sea in the sun or the fiery sunset over the hills, a trip to this corner of France feels like going straight into the canvas of an Impressionist.
-And with such an extensive artistic legacy, it is not surprising that this region is home to outstanding art collections, not to mention the studios where van Gogh, Cézanne and Rénoir worked.
+Not only the landscape of Provençe has attracted legendary painters, such as van Gogh, Cézanne and Picasso, with their hilly lavender fields, rustic villages on top of the hills, it was the light that made Matisse «soft and tender and yet brilliant» described.
+Whether you look over the sea glittering in the sun or the fiery sunssinking over the hills - a trip to this corner of France feels as if you are straight into the canvas of an impressionist go inside.
+And with such an extensive artistic legacy, it is not surprising that this area is home to outstanding art collections, not to mention the studios where van Gogh, Cézanne and Rénoir used to work.

-The Provençe and the Côte d'Azur are perfect for explorers of all ages.
-One of the attractions of traveling in this region is to take the secondary roads to the hinterland and absorb the immense beauty and diversity.
-There are lavender fields, old plantations with olive trees, winding mountain roads along the slopes and snow-capped mountain peaks at the appropriate time of the year.
+Provençe and the Côte d'Azur are made for discoverers of all ages.
+One of the charms of travelling to this region is to take the back roads into the hinterland and soak up the immense beauty and diversity.
+There are the lavender fields, old plantation with olive trees, mountain roads winding along the slopes and at the appropriate season also snow-covered mountain tops.

-Here lies France's deepest gorge, the oldest road and some challenging pass roads that make the dreams of a passionate motorist come true.
+Here is France's deepest gorge, the oldest road and some challenging mountain passes that make the dreams of a passionate motorist come true.

-And then there's the Mediterranean itself: a glistening blue mirror reflecting the rugged cliffs, white beaches and endless skies.
+And then there is the Mediterranean Sea: a glistening blue mirror reflecting the rugged cliffs, white beaches and endless sky.

-No matter where you go in Provençe, you will not starve.
-Food is one of the central things in the life of a Frenchman, but in Provençe it becomes a cultivated passion.
-Dominated by the sacred ingredients of Mediterranean cuisine, olive oil, wine, tomatoes and garlic, food in this region is always a highlight.
-And you don't have to search long, small and big restaurants can be found everywhere and I met very good and terrible ones.
-So it is the usual mixture, where the chance to catch a bad restaurant is quite manageable.
-Nevertheless I found something like this and report about it elsewhere.
+Wherever you go in Provence, you won't starve.
+Food is one of the central things in a Frenchman's life, but in Provençe it becomes a cultivated passion.
+Dominated by the sacred ingredients of Mediterranean cuisine, olive oil, wine, tomatoes and garlic, the food in always a highlight of this region.
+And you don't have to search long, small and big restaurants are everywhere and I met very good and lousy ones.
+So it is the usual mixture, whereby the chance to get a bad/i> restaurant is quite manageable.
+Nevertheless I found something like that and report to other place about it.

-To make a long story short: culture, movement, nature, ...
-Not to forget culinary delights become - already important, but nevertheless - accessories.
+To make a long story short: culture, movement, nature...
+Not to forget culinary delights, become - already important, but nevertheless - an accessory.
 The essential aspect is to get to know the country and its people.
-The easiest way to do this is with a caravan, because here I take care of myself, experience my own adventure unfiltered, directly and self-experienced.
+The caravan is the easiest way to do this, because here I take care of myself, experience my own adventures unfiltered, directly and myself.

-At the end of a journey I can rightly say: «I know this area.» , and the people there.
+At the end of a journey I can then rightly say: «I know this area.» , and the people living there.

-I have also found in this region that which cannot be captured and framed either on screen or in photo and film files and can say: this part of France and its people I know.
+Across the region I found that, which cannot be captured and framed on canvas or in photo and film files.